 Since I’m committed to non-violence I take no joy in stuffing out life forms, but I guess my life as a roach assassin shows that my commitment to non-violence doesn’t extend to certain creatures of the insect world who invade my space.
 Still, moving that speaker cabinet was certainly the best solution I ever found.

 In truth, though, my fight proved futile until I gut-renovated my kitchen, tearing out all the layers of old linoleum floor and tossing my cabinets and sink.
 Every crack in the floor and walls had to be filled in and all my appliances were junked.
 Everything that could harbor a roach egg was thrown out.
 The gutted room was visited by a professional exterminator who applied gels and powders.
 Two weeks later, after I was assured there were no roaches in the room, I began the task of rebuilding my kitchen anew.
 Most important, my new garbage cans have lids that lock shut so no roach can get inside.
 This may be the most important element in discouraging new roaches from arriving as the smell of food or water is what brings them in.
-Two years later, however, I had another infestation.
+Two years later, however, I had another very minor infestation that was easily wiped out in a few days.